-Editors should ensure that research material they publish conforms to internationally accepted ethical guidelines.
+Editors ensure that research material they publish conforms to internationally accepted ethical guidelines.

-Editors should seek assurances that all research has been approved by an appropriate body (e.g. research ethics committee, institutional review board).
+Editors ensure that all research has been approved by an appropriate body (e.g. research ethics committee, institutional review board).
 However, Editors should recognise that such approval does not guarantee that the research is ethical.

 Protecting individual data

 Editors protect the confidentiality of individual information (e.g. that obtained through the doctor–patient relationship).
 It is therefore almost always necessary to obtain written informed consent from patients described in case reports and for photographs of patients.
 It may be possible to publish without explicit consent if the report is important to public health (or is in some other way important); consent would be unusually burdensome to obtain; and a reasonable individual would be unlikely to object to publication (all three conditions must be met).